Contents Previous Next

 deriving Repr

 Here we use the structure keyword to define a new data structure Stack with a single field elems of type List α.
-In lean, the structure keyword is used to define new data structures, similar to data in Haskell or struct in C++.
-The structure also derives a Repr instance, which allows us to print the stack using #eval.
+To actually define the behavior of the stack, we also need to define the push and pop operations which we cover in the next chapter on functions.

 Queues